 As with any child rearing approach, authoritative parenting does have negative as well as positive aspects.

-In terms of negative aspects, this approach:
+Regarding negative aspects, this approach:

 - Puts an additional responsibility on the parents.
-Since the house rules are somewhat broad and donít cover every conceivable situation, parents sometimes find themselves having to develop a completely new response to something the child says or does.
+Since the house rules are somewhat broad and don't cover every conceivable situation, parents sometimes find themselves having to develop a completely new response to something the child says or does.

 - Can be difficult to maintain when faced with a particularly willful child.
 A high degree of patience must be cultivated if the parents are to maintain an authoritative atmosphere in the home.

-Authoritative parent also has a number of positive aspects:
+Authoritative parenting also has many positive aspects: